 Some people might not want to be in a video, but uou can do a lot with a video slideshow of still images and a voice over.
 Instead of approaching employees to talk about the company, ask how they have been a part of a great experience at the company.
 That’s how you’re going to get the best stories.

 Related: Learn more about using employee stories in your recruiting strategy.

-Depending on the size of company that you work for, you might not have access to the expertise you need to implement Content Marketing into your recruiting strategy.
+Depending on the size of company that you work for, you might not have access to the expertise you need to implement storytelling into your recruiting strategy.
 That’s where Homestead Media comes in.
-We work with companies to strategically use marketing tactics to improve the results they get for recruiting.
+We work with companies to strategically use storytelling and content marketing tactics to improve the results they get from recruiting.
 Contact me today to get started.